uber/prototool/style/README.md

 ## Messages

 Messages should always be `PascalCase`.

+All messages require a comment that contains at least one complete sentence, with the exception of request and response messages as described in the [Services](#services) section.
+See the [Documentation](#documentation) section for more details.

 Messages should be used to represent logical entities that have semantic meaning.
 They should not be used to group common fields that carry no meaning themselves.